 Cymbalta has the potential to be misused.
 Misuse refers to using a drug differently than how it was prescribed.
 This can include taking Cymbalta more often, in a different way, or in a higher dosage than prescribed.

 Cymbalta has a potential risk of misuse because it affects brain chemicals that influence mood, behavior, and feelings of reward.
-Although misuse with Cymbalta is rare, it can occur.
+Although misuse of Cymbalta is rare, it can occur.

 Cymbalta isn’t known to be addictive.
 However, it can cause dependence and withdrawal symptoms if you suddenly stop taking it.
 For this reason, your Cymbalta dosage should be tapered down gradually when you stop taking it.
 For more information, see the “Cymbalta and withdrawal and dependence” section below.